• Search Keywords

 See the FAQs for further information.

-If, after reviewing these guidelines and application form, the FAQs, and attendance or viewing of the pre-application Webinar, you have questions, please contact Program Operations on 1800 507 901 or via email: Enterprise.
+If, after reviewing these guidelines, the application form, the FAQs, as well as any other pre-application assets prepared by Screen Australia and made available to inform applicants, you have any questions, please contact Program Operations on 1800 507 901 or via email [email protected].
 Please note that we are unable to provide creative advice or suggestions to strengthen your application.